sonnxnew0612/MeloNX-Custom-Build/README.md

 2. **Add Necessary Files**

-If having Issues installing firmware (Make sure your Keys are installed first)
+If having Issues installing firmware (Make sure your keys are installed first)
-   - If needed, install firmware and keys from **Ryujinx Desktop**.
+   - If needed, install firmware and keys from **Ryujinx Desktop** (or forks).
    - Copy the **bis** and **system** folders

 ## Features